meson800/touchstone-auth/README.md

 The class `TouchstoneSession` is simply a `requests.Session` that performs the Touchstone authentication flow before returning a working session to you, the authenticated user.

 It is easiest to use as a context manager.
-Because Touchstone authentication requires a client-side certificate, remember to **not hard-code** your credentials!
+Because Touchstone authentication is logging in as yourself, remember to **not hard-code** your credentials and certainly don't commit them to git!
 The example here loads credentials from a json file called `credentials.json`:
 ```
 {